Query-Optimal and Sample-Optimal Quantum Algorithms for Estimating Fidelity to a Pure State: Introduction

-As a bonus, our approach in \cref{thm:main} can further estimate the quantity $\sqrt{\tr\rbra{\rho\sigma^2}}$ with optimal query complexity (see \cref{sec:general}), which is of independent interest as this quantity is not common in the literature.
+As a bonus, our approaches in \cref{thm:main,thm:main-s} can further estimate the quantity $\sqrt{\tr\rbra{\rho\sigma^2}}$ with optimal query complexity and sample complexity (see \cref{thm:trace_rho_sigma2,thm:trace_rho_sigma2-sample}), which is of independent interest as this quantity is not common in the literature.
+Nevertheless, we hope this will provide new insights into the development of quantum computing.